Ambarish-224/End-to-End-Insurance-Premium-Prediction/README.md

 <br>

 ### 2. Data Validation:
-* Data validation is an integral part of ML pipeline.
+* Data validation is an integral part of the ML pipeline.
 It is checking the quality of source data before training a new mode
 * It focuses on checking that the statistics of the new data are as expected (e.g. feature distribution, number of categories, etc).

 <br>